UniversalGUI/UGUI/README.md

 * V1.0 ~~Update layout design using Bootstrap.~~
 * V1.0 ~~Have the "About" link in the navbar added via ugui.js~~
 * V1.0 ~~Update [GitHub project](http://github.com/UniversalGUI) to separate repos for UGUI Framework, Templates, Website, CLI, and UGUI Designer.~~
-* V1.0 ~~Test in OSX, Linux, and Windows~~
 * V1.0 ~~Clean up UGUI About section to have github credits icons appear dynamically or work offline.~~
 * V1.0 ~~Add in basic form validation to prevent the user from breaking the command line with bad characters~~
 * V1.0 ~~Add a button to the UGUI Dev tools that allows the developer to set their stylesheet without having to edit the index.htm file~~
-* V1.0 Bug found: Redo the UGUI engine to be easier and simpler and have better functionality.
+* V1.0 ~~Bug found: Redo the UGUI engine to be easier and simpler and have better functionality.~~
+* V1.0 Implement Dan's definition pattern matching engine
+* V1.0 Fix "Saved" bug so it fades in/out correctly
+* V1.0 Test realworld usage of UGUI
+* V1.0 Test in OSX, Linux, and Windows (again)
 * V1.5 Add some type of JSHint-like library to UGUI Dev Tools to inform developers about syntax errors.
 * V1.5 Test packaging in different OS environments.
 * V1.5 NW.js plans to implement a native spellchecker in version 13, if that doesn't occur, implement one into UGUI.